Back to Blog

 "I don't need developers anymore"

-Reality: You need fewer developer-hours, but you still need experienced developers.
+Reality: You need fewer developer-hours for boilerplate, but you still need experienced developers.
 The skill has shifted from "writing code" to "designing systems and guiding AI."
+The 92.6% adoption rate tells you everyone has the tools; the 10% productivity plateau tells you few have mastered the workflow.

 "It's instant"